Start Time

 Healthcare Decisions and Ethical Dilemmas

-Speaker: Mary Kirwan, Barrister & Lecturer at RCSI
+Speaker: Mary Kirwan BL, Barrister & Lecturer at RCSI

 • Legal obligations of healthcare professionals regarding advance healthcare directives (AHDs)